Kevin4Markey/DEMS/README.md

-# DLMS
+# DEMS

-*Data Log Management System*
+*Data Entry Management System*

 Description

 This application serves as a tool for businesses and individuals that need immediate data logs to be quickly saved and accessed.
 Improving efficiency within field diagnostics, troubleshooting, and client-side analytics - additionally streamlining accurate data logs that are compliant with any C compiler.
 The application can quickly be accessed from any terminal window, making it ideal for field technicians.

-Why use DLMS?
+Why use DEMS?

-It is very secure - most Linux systems and macOS systems are inherently secure - in addition DLMS requires zero network connectivity.
+It is very secure - most Linux systems and macOS systems are inherently secure - in addition DEMS requires zero network connectivity.

-DLMS is incredibly fast, with no loading or GUI for the processor to render.
+DEMS is incredibly fast, with no loading or GUI for the processor to render.
 This makes for a very fast and responsive application.

 Portability - works on most if not all systems including Windows if you are using the Windows Subsystem for Linux (an official Windows version is currently being developed).